silverweed/silverweed.github.io/_posts/2017-02-08-about_this_blog_(and_its_author).md

 So, if video games and/or programming is your thing, stay tuned for updates! ;-)

 ## About me
-I am (as of 2017) a 25 year old guy from Italy who is currently studying Computer Science, with a special focus in video game programming.

 My first "serious attempt" at making a video game dates back around 2010, so I'm pretty newbie in the business;
 however, I consider myself an enthusiastic programmer and a quick learner, and I've been pretty busy at learning during all these years.